newsbubbles/MemeCat/README.md

 - Because we stand for the open-source spirit of doing something incredibly niche without any sane reason.
 - Because cats are meme kings.
 Duh.

-## More about the YAML Files....
+## More about the `.yml` Files....

 There are two sample files in the buckets folder.
 These files allow you to change the way that the captions appear on a word or phrase basis.
-Take a look at (buckets/nate.yaml)[buckets/nate.yaml] to see more instructions and examples of one where I got all wild with my editing.
+Take a look at [buckets/nate.yml](buckets/nate.yml) to see more instructions and examples of one where I got all wild with my editing.

 ## License